GOP network props up liberal third-party candidates in key states, hoping to siphon off Harris votes - Local News 8

 Though Medelius, co-chairman of West’s “Justice for All Party,” welcomed the assistance, the offer would complicate his life, provoking threats and drawing him into a state election board investigation of the motivations, backgrounds and suspect tactics of his new allies.

-It is not clear who is paying for the effort, but it could be impactful in states that were decided by miniscule margins in the 2020 election won by Democrat Joe Biden.
+It’s not clear who is paying for the effort, but it could be impactful in states decided by miniscule margins in 2020.

-This is money West’s campaign does not have, and he has encouraged the effort.
+It’s money West’s campaign does not have and he has encouraged the effort.
 Last month the academic told The Associated Press that “American politics is highly gangster-like activity” and he “just wanted to get on that ballot.”

-Trump has offered praise for West, calling him “one of my favorite candidates.”
+Trump has called West “one of my favorite candidates.”
 Another is Green Party candidate Jill Stein.
-Trump favors both for the same reason.
+He favors both for the same reason.
 “I like her very much.
 You know why?
 She takes 100% from them.
 He takes 100%.”

 Democrats are exploring ways to lift Randall Terry, an anti-abortion presidential candidate for the Constitution Party, believing he could draw voters from Trump.

 But the GOP effort appears to be more far-reaching.
-After years of Trump accusing Democrats of “rigging” elections, it is his allies who are now mounting a sprawling and at times deceptive campaign to tilt the vote in his favor.
+And after years of Trump accusing Democrats of “rigging” elections, it is his allies who are now mounting a sprawling and at times deceptive campaign to tilt the vote in his favor.

-“The fact that either of the two major parties would attempt financially and otherwise to support a third-party spoiler candidate as part of its effort to win is an unfortunate byproduct” of current election laws “that facilitate spoilers,” said Edward B. Foley, a law professor who leads Ohio State University’s election law program.
-“This phenomenon is equally problematic whichever of the two major party engages in it.”
+“The fact that either of the two major parties would attempt financially and otherwise to support a third-party spoiler candidate as part of its effort to win is an unfortunate byproduct” of the current election laws “that facilitate spoilers,” said Edward B. Foley, a law professor who leads Ohio State University’s election law program.

 One key figure in the push is Paul Hamrick, the man on the other end of the call with Medelius in North Carolina.

-Hamrick serves as counsel for the Virginia-based nonprofit People Over Party, which has pushed to get West on the ballot in Arizona, Maine, Minnesota, Pennsylvania and Virginia, as well as North Carolina, records show.
+Hamrick is counsel for the Virginia-based nonprofit People Over Party that has pushed to get West on the ballot in Arizona, Maine, Minnesota, Pennsylvania and Virginia, as well as North Carolina, records show.

-In an interview, Hamrick declined to say who else besides him was orchestrating the effort and he would not divulge who was funding it.
-He vigorously disputed any suggestion that he was a Republican, but acknowledged that he was not a Democrat, either.
+In an interview, Hamrick declined to say who else besides him was orchestrating the effort and would not divulge who was funding it.
+He disputed any suggestion he was a Republican, but acknowledged he wasn’t a Democrat, either.

-Hamrick was chief of staff to former Alabama Gov. Don Siegelman, a one-term Democrat who was booted from office in 2003 and later was convicted and sentenced to prison on federal bribery, conspiracy and mail fraud charges.
+Hamrick was chief of staff to former Alabama Gov. Don Siegelman, a one-term Democrat booted from office in 2003 and later convicted and sentenced to prison on federal bribery, conspiracy, and mail fraud charges.
 Hamrick was charged alongside his former boss in two separate cases.
-One was dismissed and he was acquitted in the other.
+One was dismissed; he was acquitted in the other.

-Though he insists he is not a Republican, Hamrick voted in Alabama’s Republican primary in 2002, 2006 and 2010, according to state voting records maintained by the political data firm L2.
+Hamrick voted in Alabama’s Republican primary in 2002, 2006 and 2010, according to voting records maintained by the political data firm L2.
 He was tapped briefly in 2011 to work for the Alabama state Senate’s Republican majority.
-And since 2015, according to federal campaign finance disclosures, he has contributed only to GOP causes, including $2,500 to the Alabama Republican Party and $3,300 to Georgia Rep. Mike Collins, a Republican who has trafficked in conspiracy theories.
+Since 2015, federal campaign finance disclosures show, he has contributed only to GOP causes.

-Hamrick denied that he voted in any Republican primaries, suggesting that the voting data was inaccurate.
+Hamrick denied voting in any Republican primaries, suggesting that the voting data was inaccurate.

 For years, he was a consultant for Matrix LLC, an Alabama firm known for its hardball approach.